Egypt • UNESCO World Heritage Site

 Great Pyramid of Khufu (Giza)

 Stand before the largest pyramid ever built, constructed c.
-2580-2560 BCE for Pharaoh Khufu after centuries of refinement.
-Originally 146.6 metres tall with 2.3 million limestone blocks, this masterpiece remained the world's tallest structure for 3,800 years.
-The engineering precision astounds specialists—blocks fitted with millimetre accuracy, aligned to true north with 99.9% precision, incorporating mathematical proportions encoding π and the golden ratio.
-Inside, the Grand Gallery's corbelled ceiling demonstrates sophisticated knowledge whilst the King's Chamber features massive granite beams transported 800 kilometres from Aswan.
+2580-2560 BCE for Pharaoh Khufu.
+Originally 146.6 meters tall with 2.3 million limestone blocks, this masterpiece remained the world's tallest structure for 3,800 years.
+The engineering precision astounds--blocks fitted with millimetre accuracy, aligned to true north with 99.9% precision.
+Inside, the Grand Gallery's corbelled ceiling demonstrates sophisticated knowledge while the King's Chamber features granite beams transported 800 kilometers from Aswan.
 The complex includes queens' pyramids, boat pits, and causeways revealing elaborate funerary planning.
 As the only surviving Ancient Wonder, it creates unparalleled connection to humanity's earliest achievements.
+Pro tip: Purchase Great Pyramid interior tickets first thing at 08:00 as daily capacity is limited to 300 visitors who enter in timed groups.

 Must-See